onnx/models/vision/object_detection_segmentation/yolov2/README.md

 The YOLOv2 model was trained on the [COCO](http://cocodataset.org/#home) dataset.

 ### Source
-The model was converted from a Core ML version of YOLOv2 using [WinMLTools](https://pypi.org/project/winmltools/).
-The source code can be found [here](https://github.com/hollance/YOLO-CoreML-MPSNNGraph).
-The Core ML model in turn was converted from the [original network](https://pjreddie.com/darknet/yolov2/) implemented in Darknet (via intermediate conversion through Keras) after performing modifications to fix the `merge` operator in the `route` layers of the `yolov2.cfg` file according to [the following link](https://github.com/allanzelener/YAD2K/issues/80#issuecomment-347211163).
+The model was converted to ONNX from a Core ML version of YOLOv2 using [WinMLTools](https://pypi.org/project/winmltools/).
+The base source code for this conversion can be found [here](https://github.com/hollance/YOLO-CoreML-MPSNNGraph).
+The [original network](https://pjreddie.com/darknet/yolov2/) implemented in Darknet was [modified](https://github.com/allanzelener/YAD2K/issues/80#issuecomment-347211163) to allow for conversion to Keras format.
+Additionally, to enable conversion to (1) Keras from Darknet format; and (2) Core ML from Keras format, modifications to layers of the `yolov2.cfg` file were required, and were performed according to [link](https://github.com/allanzelener/YAD2K/blob/master/yad2k.py).

 ## Inference
 ### Input